Subramanian-Lab/Documentation/docs/hpc/using_hpc.md

 - [Some basic linux commands for using HPC](https://nusit.nus.edu.sg/wp-content/uploads/2019/09/unixcom.pdf)

 ## <a name=authors>Authors</a>
-This documentation was created by [Devanarayanan P](https://github.com/kaldiraz) **This guide was created with the assistance of ChatGPT, developed by OpenAI**
+This documentation was created by [Devanarayanan P](https://github.com/kaldiraz) with the help of ChatGPT.